 Counterparty credit exposures arise mainly from the Fund's deposit placements with the MA for the account of the Exchange Fund and financial institutions approved by the Investment Committee and securities transactions with financial institutions.
 In this respect, the Fund will only conduct securities transactions with counterparties approved by the Investment Committee.
-To mitigate the issuer risk arises from investments in debt securities, the Board confines the types of investment securities of the Fund to Exchange Fund Bills and Notes and US Treasury Bills and Notes, both with minimal default risk.
+To mitigate the issuer risk arising from investments in debt securities, the Board confines the types of investment securities of the Fund to Exchange Fund Bills and Notes and US Treasury Bills and Notes, both with minimal default risk.
 The Management Team considers the probability of default to be close to zero as the counterparties have a strong capacity to meet their contractual obligations in the near term.
-In addition to the counterparty and issuer risks, the Fund is exposed to country risk, which is confined to the sovereign risk of Hong Kong and the US and the country risk of financial institutions approved by the Investment Committee given the Fund's limited types of investments.
+In addition to the sovereign risk of Hong Kong and the US and the country risk of financial institutions approved by the Investment Committee given the Fund's limited types of investments.
 The Fund's credit exposures are reported regularly to the Investment Committee based on its delegated authority from the Board.